Eye cancer survival rates

 The numbers below come from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database, and are based on about 1,500 patients who were diagnosed with melanoma of the eye between 1988 and 2001.

-In patients whose cancer is confined to the eye, the 5-year relative survival rate is about 80%.
-This is in stark contrast to melanomas that have spread to distant parts of the body, where the 5-year relative survival rate is about 15%.
+When the cancer is confined to the eye, the 5-year relative survival rate is about 80%.
+For people with eye melanomas that have spread to distant parts of the body, the 5-year relative survival rate is about 15%.

 Survival rates for lymphoma of the eye

 Because eye lymphoma is rare, accurate survival statistics for this cancer are hard to find.
 In one study of patients without HIV whose lymphoma was confined to the eye, about half of the patients were still alive 5 years after diagnosis.
-Unfortunately, in many cases the lymphoma has already reached the brain at the time of diagnosis, in which case the outlook is not as good.
+In many cases the lymphoma has already reached the brain by the time it is found, in which case the outlook is not as good.